surajshetiya/surajshetiya.github.io/_posts/2017-03-20-Interesting-links.md

 # Functional programming <a name="FP" />
 ## SICP - Structure and interpretation of computer programs<a name="SICP" />
 [Link to the free text](https://mitpress.mit.edu/sicp/) - Thanks to Authors of the text for having registering the text in Creative Commons License.
+Link to a interesting set of Prolog problems [here](https://sites.google.com/site/prologsite/prolog-problems).

 # Competitive Programming <a name="CP"/>
 ## USACO <a name="USACO" />